 The bottom front teeth are usually the first to appear, the

-top two teeth might only appear months afterwards.
+top two teeth might only appear months afterward.

 The back molars appear much later on (at about a year of age).